ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-05-29-Hello-World!-Hacker101-CTF.markdown

 Conclusion:

-This CTF was fun but had a lot challenges, luckily with help my mate Ed I was able to get to the end.
+This CTF was fun but had a lot challenges, luckily with help my mate Ed, I was able to get to the end.

 First major problem was, use to doing buffer overflow challenges on a shell server or with a standalone program, it was very interesting to deal with this problem on a website, so it took a while of experimenting for me to figure out how to put hex as a input.
 I figured it out because any special character like, 'backslash' is represented by the hex %5c. so by using the % sign I could indicate my hex values to the stdin.